undp/performance-app-methodology/methodology/efficiency/pipeline.md

 * **Last Modified Date**: The date when the opportunity record was last modified.
 * **Last Modified By**: The individual who last modified the opportunity record.

+## Data Export

 ## Methodology

 The methodology for scoring the pipeline indicator is broken down into two main categories:

 1. Pipeline Sizing — Ensuring that the size of the pipeline is appropriate for meeting the replenishment goal to fund future programme delivery and office financial sustainability.
-2. Pipeline Health — Viewing the healthy of the pipeline to ensure that the pipeline accurately paints a picture of the opportunities that are most likely to close and that the unit is using Unity well.
+2. Pipeline Health — Viewing the health of the pipeline to ensure that the pipeline accurately paints a picture of the opportunities that are most likely to close and that the unit is using Unity well.

-This is to give a holistic view of the pipeline, ensuring both that there is enough opportunities to meet the replenishment goal and that the pipeline is a realistic representation of the overall opportunities available to UNDP.
+This is to give a holistic view of the pipeline, ensuring both that there are enough opportunities to meet the replenishment goal and that the pipeline is a realistic representation of the overall opportunities available to UNDP.

-### Pipeline Sizing
+### Part 1: Pipeline Sizing (50%)

 Pipeline Sizing is average of Part A and Part B.

-#### Part A: Active pipeline size
+#### A) Active pipeline size (50%)

 Which is the total discounted value of all opportunities in the pipeline compared to average annual delivery to ensure that we right size the pipeline on a per unit basis.

 Should be 200% of annual delivery.

+#### B) Closed Won Rate (30%)

+which is the percentage of opportunities that have been signed.

-#### Part B: Average Project Size
+#### C) Average Project Size (20%)

 which is the average size of the opportunities in the pipeline, compared to the previous year

 Something around growing the average project size?
-Something like the average opportunity size in the last 3 years, and then compare the snapshot of today vs that and there is score if its above or below.
+Something like the average opportunity size in the last 3 years, and then compare the snapshot of today vs that and there is score if it's above or below.
 Jessica: what about considering signed agreements instead?
 Also have to be careful about huge projects skewing the data.

-#### Part C: Closed Won Rate

-which is the percentage of opportunities that have been signed.

-### Pipeline Health
+### Part 2: Pipeline Health (50%)

-#### Part A: Opportunity Age
+#### A) Opportunity Age (40%)

 which is the average age of the opportunities in the pipeline.

-#### Part B: Opportunity Activity
+#### B) Opportunity Activity (40%)

 which is the percentage of opportunities that have been updated in the last x months.

 What about how often pipeline opportunities are updated?
 Is it a proxy for the health of the pipeline?
 Last modified date means that anything was changed in the opportunity, not just a stage change.
-What % of oppportunies have been updates in the last x months?
+What % of opportunities have been updated in the last x months?
 At the global level, what % of country offices have had no updates in the last x months?

 - Something about not having captured any opportunities in the last x months.
 This could be a proxy for not having a pipeline, data issue, or lack of use.
 Need to discuss how many should trigger an alert and how many months.
-So right now with 179 business units collect their pipelines, and we hav a steady 400-500 opporunities per month.
+So right now with 179 business units collect their pipelines, and we have a steady 400-500 opportunities per month.
 So there are around ~3 opportunities per business unit per month.
 So if we say if there are less than 2 opportunities per business unit per 2 months, then we should trigger an alert and perhaps score the indicator as 0 (this may be too harsh but worth discussing!).
 How to account for tiny countries with less than 2 opportunities per 2 months?
-Jessica does not think its good to scofre as zero, should just have an alert.
+Jessica does not think it's good to score as zero, should just have an alert.
 Cannot have a one size all approach.
 -

-#### Part C: % of opportunities created in Pipeline C that are signed.
+#### C) % of opportunities created in Pipeline C that are signed.
+(20%)

-We want to incentivize capturing opportuniesi at an early stage becuase helps with forecasting resource mobilization and transparency and partner intelligence.
-If the organization knows at an early stage, thsi can help cross-country collaboration with donors, whcih plays into the strength UNDP that we have a strong country presence everywhere!
-We want to reward Cos that report opporunities at an early stage.
-So this means something around a % of opporunities signed that were created in Pipeline
+We want to incentivize capturing opportunities at an early stage because it helps with forecasting resource mobilization and transparency and partner intelligence.
+If the organization knows at an early stage, this can help cross-country collaboration with donors, which plays into the strength UNDP that we have a strong country presence everywhere!
+We want to reward COs that report opportunities at an early stage.
+So this means something around a % of opportunities signed that were created in Pipeline

-#### Part D: Future Close Dates
+#### D) Future Close Dates (To include?)
 Future Close Date considerations: We should also consider if the future close date is too far off.
 If pipeline A has a closed date that is above 12 months, we should consider that this is really not a pipeline A and should be a pipeline B. Likewise with pipeline B having a closed date above 18 months, we should consider that this is really not a pipeline B and should be a pipeline C. We should not consider Pipeline C have a close date in 1 month.

-## Data Export

-## Calculation of Scoring

-1. For Opportunity Record Type, filter to show only "Funding"
-2. For Stage, filter to show only the following:
+### **Overall Calculation**

+* **Part 1: Pipeline Sizing (50%)**
+  * **A:** Active pipeline size (50%)
-   * C- Ideas (30%)
+  * **B:** Closed Won Rate (30%)
-   * B-Soft Pipe Line (50-70%)
+  * **C:** Average Project Size (20%)

-   * A-Hard Pipeline (90%)
+* **Part 2: Pipeline Health (50%)**
-   * Agreement Signed (100%)
+  * **A:** Opportunity Age (40%)
+  * **B:** Opportunity Activity (40%)
+  * **C:** Percentage of opportunities created in Pipeline C that are signed (20%)

+* **Final Score Calculation:** The final score combines these parts, weighted accordingly:
+  * Part 1 contributes 50%.
+  * Part 2 contributes 50%.

+Each part's score is calculated by averaging its subcomponents (A, B, C) based on their individual weights.
+The final score is then determined by combining Part 1 (50%) and Part 2 (50%).